Navitas Expands its AI Power Architecture With Solid-State Transformers

 Why AI data centers are shifting toward 800V DC

-Solid-state transformers as an emerging infrastructure
+Solid-state transformers as an emerging technology

 Navitas’ solid-state transformer strategy